SebastianoTaddei/UnixShellProgramming/lectures/00_introduction_to_unix_shell_programming.md

 Although it seems like a trivial example, pipes are incredibly powerful and can be used to create complex command pipelines that perform sophisticated data processing and manipulation.
 Although we will use them throughout the seminar, we will not go into much detail about them, but I encourage you to explore them on your own.

+NOTE: We can solve the issue of too much output we had before using pipes!
+For example, you can run `tree | less` on the root directory to see the output of the `tree` command page by page, as if it was seen in a text editor.

 ### 2.8 Conclusion

 Although we could spend the entire seminar talking about Linux commands, we will stop here now.
-As we progress through this seminar, we will discuss more commands, like the famous `grep`, but we will not go into much detail about them.
-I encourage to discover them on your own, experiment with them, and see how you can use them to automate tasks and interact with the system.
+As we progress through this seminar, we will discuss more commands, but we will not go into much detail about them.
+I encourage you to discover them on your own, experiment with them, and see how you can use them to automate tasks and interact with the system.

 ### 2.9 References